-Sreytom Tim, from Phnom Penh, Cambodia, is a sophomore at the University of Minnesota pursuing a double major in family social science and economics.
+Sreytom Tim, from Phnom Penh, Cambodia, is a junior at the University of Minnesota pursuing a double major in family social science and economics.
 On campus, Sreytom has enhanced her leadership skills as a Global Gopher Events Leader and as an Event Coordinator for the Cambodian Student Association.
 In winter 2018, she volunteered as a mentor to a group of high school girls through Girls Getting Ahead in Leadership (GGAL) which is a program of Women's Initiative for Self-Empowerment (WISE) that provides opportunities for 10th-12th grade immigrant and refugee girls to improve their academics, prepare for college and build strong leadership skills.
 Before she joined SHE-CAN and came to the U.S., Sreytom earned countless leadership positions at her high school and earned the highest score in her high school on the National Exam.
 Additionally, she received a scholarship to study at Pannasastra University of Cambodia (PUC).
 She is a member of the Buddhist Center for Youth Education, where she volunteers regularly.
 Sreytom has a passion for helping young women and children.
 Ultimately, she wants to empower girls and women in Cambodian society who are living within the educational and welfare systems, through development of the economy and enhancement of human rights.